westurner/scipy-lecture-notes/advanced/scikit-learn/index.rst

 .. topic:: **Different algorithms for a same problem**

     Different algorithms can be used to solve the same mathematical problem.
-For instance the `Lasso` object in the `sklearn` solves the lasso regression using a *coordinate descent* method, that is efficient on large datasets.
-However, the `sklearn` also provides the `LassoLARS` object, using the *LARS* which is very efficient for problems in which the weight vector estimated is very sparse, that is problems with very few observations.
+For instance the ``sklearn.linear_model.Lasso`` object
+    solves lasso regressions using a *coordinate descent* method that is efficient on large datasets.
+However, ``scikit-learn`` also provides the `skelarn.linear_model.least_angle.LassoLARS` object,
+    which uses *LARS*, a very efficient algorithm for problems in which the estimated weight vector is very sparse.
+    *LARS* has problems with very few observations.

 Model selection: choosing estimators and their parameters